docsforadobe/after-effects-plugin-guide/docs/index.md

 ## Organization

-The [Introduction](intro/intro.md) provides an overview of the integration possibilities with After Effects.
+The [What Can I Do With This SDK?](intro/what-can-i-do.md) provides an overview of the integration possibilities with After Effects.
 It explains what plug-ins are, and how they work with After Effects.
 It describes the sample projects, and how to modify them.
 It explains where to install plug-ins, and what resources they use.

 The basics of effect plug-ins are discussed in [Effect Basics](effect-basics/effect-basics.md).
 This overview provides information on the function parameters passed to and from an effect plug-in's entry point.
 It describes capability flags, effect parameters, and image buffers.